AhmedOsman101/Obsidian/Thoughts/The driver watchs the road, the passenger sees it.md

-# The Driver Watchs the Road, the Passanger Sees It
+# The Driver Watchs the Road, but the Passenger Sees It